Las Vegas Show

 Snapshot Verdict

-Overall vibe: High-energy medieval dinner spectacle
+- Overall vibe: High-energy medieval dinner show with jousting, combat, and audience participation

-What the Show Actually Is
+What This Show Actually Is

-Who Will Love This Show
+Who This Show Is Best For

 - Families traveling with children